nclient/NClient/README.md

     services.AddNClientControllers();
 }
 ```
-`AddNClientControllers` method can be used in combination with `AddControllers`.
+The `AddNClientControllers` method can be used in combination with the `AddControllers`.
 #### Step 6: Install `NClient` on client-side
 ```
 dotnet add package NClient